 Conscious or soulful simplicity allows me to live with purpose, health, and joy.
 It allows me to sift through all the noise, the “shoulds” and shiny opportunities, to get clear on the truth of what I want and need.
 Or even, simply, what’s lighting me up in a particular season.

 It gives me courage to honour my wiring, my strengths, and even my limitations, shame and ego-free.
 To honour the full messy truth of who and how I am and how I want to grow.

 This is how we build a “right-sized life.”

 Building a right-sized life means a made from scratch, handcrafted, customized life that is honest, authentic, and helps us walk out each day on purpose.

 Living authentically for me includes deliberately and persistently saying yes to a simple and sustainable life or to the soulful simplicity that Courtney Carver speaks to.

 But I don’t think we should confuse simple with easy.

 Simple Might Feel Easier, But Not Necessarily Easy

-My mantra for this year is “say yes to life” and by this I mean to all of it.
+My mantra for this year is “say yes to life” and by this, I mean to all of it.
 To the joy and delight and to the sorrow, stretching, and letting go.
 I often wish this was easier.

-So while I choose simple, simple isn’t synonymous with easy for a couple primary reasons.
+So while I choose simple, simple isn’t synonymous with easy for a couple of primary reasons.
 First, life doesn’t really care what declarations we make; it will give us opportunities to stretch and grow.
 Second, I’m not pursuing easy because I’m clear that the life I want, and the kind of person I choose to be, requires conscious effort.